JafarMaash/P4P/README.md

 ## The Python part
 This is where the identifiers are split, and semantic guidelines are applied.
+You may need to install spiral and spacy in order to run this part, which can be found [here](https://github.com/casics/spiral) and [here](https://spacy.io/usage) respectively.
+Spiral also had an issue when we first installed pertaining to outdated python libraries being used.
+For more information see the `splitter.py` section below or [this stackoverflow post](https://stackoverflow.com/questions/53978542/how-to-use-collections-abc-from-both-python-3-8-and-python-2-7/53978543#53978543).

 Relevant files:
 - `splitter.py`